Cloudera Partner Data Processing Addendum

 Role: Controller

-Partner: the Party signing, entering into, or executing the Agreement
+Partner: The Partner signing, entering into, or executing the Agreement

-Address: the Party’s principal place of business or headquarters
+Address: The Partner’s principal place of business or headquarters

 Role: Controller